 The Dangers of Drinking and Swimming Cold Water

 • Do not panic.
-Strive to get control with your breathing.
+Strive to get control of your breathing.
 Hold something or remain as calm as possible until your breathing settles down.
 Concentrate on floating with your head above water until the cold shock reaction subsides.

 • Be alert at all times to signal rescuers.